cheeriojs/cheerio/Readme.md

 $('li', 'ul', '<ul id="fruits">...</ul>');
 ```

-If you need to modify parsing options for XML input, you may pass an extra
+If you need to modify parsing options for the XML input, you may pass an extra
 object to `.load()`:

 ```js